Shaolong214/Dictionary/README.md

 # Dictionary

+**Usage:**
+Follow these steps to get your Dictionary application up and running:

+Prerequisites:

+- Ensure you have Java installed on your machine.
+You can check by running java -version in your terminal.
+If Java is not installed, please download and install it from the official Oracle website or use your system's package manager.

+Running the Application:

+1. Download the Application

+- Download Server.jar and Client.jar from the releases section of this GitHub repository.

+2. Locate the Downloaded Files

+- Navigate to the folder where Server.jar and Client.jar are downloaded.

+3. Start the Server

+- Open a terminal (Command Prompt, PowerShell, or any terminal in your operating system).
+- Change the directory to where Server.jar is located using the cd command.
+For example, if Server.jar is in Downloads, type:

+`cd path/to/your/downloads`

+Start the server by typing:

+`java -jar Server.jar`

+Keep the terminal open; the server must be running for the client to connect.

+4. Start the Client

+- Open another terminal window.
+- Navigate to the folder containing Client.jar using the cd command, similar to how you navigated to Server.jar.
+Start the client application by typing:

+`java -jar Client.jar`

+- The dictionary application should now be running, and you can start using it.

+Congratulations!
+You have successfully set up and started the dictionary application.
+Enjoy using it!

 **Introduction**

 In the dynamic world of digital communication, the demand for systems adept at concurrent and efficient data processing is escalating.
 To address this need, the project presents a dictionary system based on a client-server architecture.
 The system features functionalities for adding, deleting, updating, and querying words.
 It is designed with a robust server capable of concurrently managing multiple client requests, thereby ensuring quick and accurate processing.